3urobeat/steam-comment-service-bot/src/libraryPatches/README.md

 &nbsp;

 These are the patches being applied:

+These patches have been applied in the past:
 - Add clearPicsCache function to reduce memory usage and store job types: [#444](https://github.com/DoctorMcKay/node-steam-user/pull/444)